ItsNotHax/Nametag-Extender/README.md

 # Nametag-Extender
-A Nametag Extender for Minecraft written in C++,
+A Nametag Extender for Minecraft written in C++.